JianshanZhou/numerical-algorithms/README.md

  If not, see <http://www.gnu.org/licenses/>.

 Some basic numerical algorithms are provided in this project, which have been developed in C. The IDE CodeBlock is used here for compiling and debugging the programs.
-Please feel free to use and modify these programs, but keeping the basic information on the original Copyright as mentioned above.
+Please feel free to use and modify these programs, but keeping the basic information on the original copyright as mentioned above.
+Furthermore, you are welcome to contribute to the improvement of this project.
+Thank you!